Ovarian cancer: Palliative care

 Palliative care focuses on relieving symptoms and increasing or maintaining quality of life.
 This type of treatment's purpose is not to cure the cancer but to make the woman more comfortable while living with cancer that can not be cured.
 It has been recommended as part of the treatment plan for any person with advanced ovarian cancer or patients with significant symptoms.
 In platinum-refractory and platinum-resistant cases, other palliative chemotherapy is the main treatment.

 Palliative care can entail treatment of symptoms and complications of the cancer, including pain, nausea, constipation, ascites, bowel obstruction, edema, pleural effusion, and mucositis.
 Especially if the cancer advances and becomes incurable, treatment of symptoms becomes one of the main goals of therapy.
-Palliative care can also entail helping with decision-making such as if or when hospice care is appropriate, and the preferred place for the patient at end of life care.
+Palliative care can also entail helping with decision-making, such as when hospice care is appropriate, and the preferred place for the patient during end-of-life care.

 Bowel obstruction can be treated with palliative surgery (colostomy, ileostomy, or internal bypass) or medicine, but surgery has been shown to increase survival time.
 Palliative surgery may result in short bowel syndrome, enterocutaneous fistula, or re-obstruction; or may not be possible due to the extent of obstruction.
 Other treatments of complications can include total parenteral nutrition, a low-residue diet, palliative gastrostomy, and adequate pain control.
 Bowel obstruction can also be treated with octreotide when palliative surgery is not an option.
 Cancer can also block the ureters, which can be relieved by a nephrostomy or a ureteric stent.
 Ascites can be relieved by repeated paracentesis or placement of a drain to increase comfort.
 Pleural effusions can be treated in a similar manner, with repeated thoracentesis, pleurodesis, or placement of a drain.

 Radiation therapy can be used as part of the palliative care of advanced ovarian cancer, since it can help to shrink tumors that are causing symptoms.
 Palliative radiotherapy typically lasts for only a few treatments, a much shorter course of therapy than non-palliative radiotherapy.
 It is also used for palliation of chemotherapy-resistant germ cell tumors.